finos/rune-dsl/documentation/documentation.rst

 * Calculation - ``calculation``
 * Product and event qualification - ``productType`` ``eventType``

-The Rosetta convention is that class names use the PascalCase (starting with a capital letter, sometimes referred to as the upper CamelCase), while attribute names use the camelCase (starting with a lower case letter).
+The Rosetta convention is that class names use the PascalCase (starting with a capital letter, also referred to as the upper `CamelCase <https://en.wikipedia.org/wiki/Camel_case>`_), while attribute names use the camelCase (starting with a lower case letter, also referred to as the lower camelCase).
 Class names need to be unique across the model, including with respect to rule names.
 All those requirements are controlled by the Rosetta grammar.

 A plain-text definition of each modelling artefact is added in Rosetta as a string using ``"`` ``"`` in between angle brackets: ``<`` ``>``.